ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 generally moro robust than others.
 Births and deaths aro more frequent by
 night than by&#x27; day. -The number of men
-capable of bearing arms is calculated at
+capable of bearing arms is calculated a
-one-fourth the population.-Englis
 </td></tr></table>

 ---